An ostomate advocate and Navy veteran shares about how people with ostomies can live with hope and enjoy quality of life.

 Q: Any other thoughts for people facing this journey?

-It’s important that you try to prepare yourself mentally, physically and emotionally for this journey.
+It’s important that you try to prepare yourself mentally, physically and emotionally.
 My personal motto is “always forge ahead with a purpose.”
 If you notice, these four words are part of the acronym for AFAP, which is the genetic condition I have that I previously mentioned.

 I think these words are important for ostomates.
 As you face your journey, how can you take action, live productively and be purposeful?
 Your attitude will have a lot to do with it.
 You also need to be a self advocate and do your research and then place it in God’s hands.